 Package Configuration and Releases Guide

-ContentDB will read configuration files in your package when doing a number of tasks, including package and release creation.
-This page details the ways in which you can use this to your advantage.
+ContentDB will read configuration files in your package when doing several tasks, including package and release creation.
+This page details how you can use this to your advantage.

 Every type of content can have a

 texture_pack.conffor texture packs.

 .conf uses a key-value format, separated using equals.
 Here's a simple example:

 name = mymod description = A short description to show in the client.

 description- A short description to show in the client.